-The first aim of the course is to acquaint you with some of the contrasting landscapes, land uses, and histories in two major physiographic regions in Southern Quebec: the St Lawrence Lowlands; and the Appalachian Region of the Eastern Townships (L'Estrie).
-The second aim is to introduce basic geographical field techniques used in geomorphology, hydrology, biogeography and human geography.
-You will gain hands on experience and appreciation of the practical difficulties and sources of error encountered in gathering the basic data used in geographical work.
-Last but not least, this is a great opportunity to break the ice with your class mates and professors in the Geography Program.
+The first aim of the course is to acquaint students with some of the contrasting landscapes and land uses in two major physiographic regions in Southern Quebec: the St Lawrence Lowlands; and the Appalachian Region of the Eastern Townships (L'Estrie).
+The second aim is to introduce students to basic geographical field techniques used in geomorphology, climatology, biogeography and human geography.
+Students will gain hands on experience and appreciation of the practical difficulties and sources of error encountered in gathering the basic data used in geographical work.
+Last but not least, this is a great opportunity to break the ice with your classmates in the Geography Program.